 - Mobile backend development from scratch takes a significant amount of time.
 It also requires planning and provisioning of infrastructure.
 MBaaS providers save that effort for you.

-- You will target various platforms and a wide range of devices.
+- You will target various mobile device platforms and a wide range of devices.
 MBaaS providers handle that complexity for you.

-- An MBaaS provider will address the persistent storage for you.
+- An MBaaS provider will address the persistent storage requirement for you.

-- You can easily implement push notifications when you use an MBaaS.
+- You can easily implement smartphone push notifications when you use an MBaaS.

 - MBaaS providers have impressive security capabilities, and this helps.